 BIRCHWOOD TOWN COUNCIL

 Our motto and ethos is ‘Serving our Local Community’ which is something which we take great pride in doing.

-Birchwood Town Council, responsible for the administration of the area, is quite unique in that it has its own community maintenance resource currently made up of three full time Maintenance Operatives and four part-time/temporary Maintenance Operatives.
+Birchwood Town Council, responsible for the administration of the area, is quite unique in that it has its own community maintenance resource currently made up of three full time Maintenance Operatives and three part-time/temporary Maintenance Operatives.
 They are on hand five days a week to tackle things such as litter picking and landscape maintenance.
 All our staff are competent and are equipped with the knowledge, support and equipment required to do their job.

 In addition there are three part-time office staff who, together with local Councillors, deal with matters of concern to our residents on a daily basis.

 We also employ the services of a part-time Facilities Caretaker/Cleaner who takes bookings for the Community Meeting Room and keeps the Town Council's premises clean and tidy.

 We are located at Parkers Farm, Delenty Drive, Birchwood